pashabiglar/transformers/mithun_scripts/README.md

 note: change the $MACHINE_TO_RUN_ON to whatever you picked aboce

+## to run 1+ models
+pass command line args:
+total_no_of_models_including_student_and_its_teachers=1
+total_no_of_test_datasets=1

+to run 1teacher 1 student pass same as 2.

+Note, here is the mapping
+1= just run lex alone
+2= lex as teacher, student will have data that is delexicalized with figerspecific 3= 1t, 1student as before+ another student with delexicalized using oaner 4= 4 models, with : lex, figerspecific, oaner, figerabstract

 #### for internal uofa reference

 scripts to run on each of the machines: